Manufacturing Engineer degree apprenticeship

 On factory visits, you will get to see engineering in action.
 You’ll receive a guided tour of the shop floor and attend a presentation from the host organisation.
 Past visits have included Jaguar Land Rover, the National Composite Centre, Airbus and GKN.

-Our state-of-the-art engineering building, opening in Summer 2020, will provide the ideal environment for inspiring innovation, combining teaching and research facilities such as engine test cells, wind tunnels and collaborative learning spaces.
+Our state-of-the-art engineering building, which opened in Summer 2020, provides the ideal environment for inspiring innovation, combining teaching and research facilities such as engine test cells, wind tunnels and collaborative learning spaces.

 To find out more about the Manufacturing Engineer Degree Apprenticeship, or for more information about the levy, funding available and degree apprenticeships, please email our Degree Apprenticeships Team at email@example.com or call us on +44 (0)117 328 4888.

 You may also be interested in